Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.files.create({  });

 /*
 Permanently deletes a file owned by the user without moving it to the trash.
-If the file belongs to a shared drive the user must be an organizer on the parent.
+If the file belongs to a shared drive, the user must be an `organizer` on the parent folder.
 If the target is a folder, all descendants owned by the user are also deleted.
 */
 await gapi.client.drive.files.delete({ fileId: "fileId",  });